36 new cases of COVID-19 in Interior Health - Salmon Arm Observer

+- Cottonwoods Care Centre long-term care in Kelowna has 13 cases: 11 residents and two staff.

-- Kelowna General Hospital has seven cases: six patients and one staff, with two deaths connected to this outbreak.
+- Kelowna General Hospital unit 5B has three cases: two patients and one staff.

 - The Florentine in Merritt has two resident cases.